aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 Redis::connection()->ping();
 ```

+## Renaming the Redis facade alias

-Alternatively, as mentioned before you can rename the Redis facade alias in `config/app.php` file so that it will not conflict with the class name defined by the `phpredis` extension:
+As mentioned in previous section you can rename the `Redis` facade alias in `config/app.php` file so that it will not conflict with the same class name defined by the `phpredis` extension:

-The original alias name `Redis` specified in `config/app.php` as shown here:
+The out of the box alias name `Redis` specified in `config/app.php` is shown below:

 ```php
 aliases' => [